 In addition to the risks associated with international operations discussed above, we continue to face risks associated with the deadly conflict in Ukraine.
-The conflict has resulted in worldwide geopolitical and macroeconomic uncertainty and led us to suspend the majority of our operations in Ukraine.
-We are in the process of suspending sales of Pepsi-Cola and certain of our other global beverage brands, our discretionary capital investments and advertising and promotional activities in Russia, which has negatively impacted and could continue to negatively impact our business.
+The conflict has continued to result in worldwide geopolitical and macroeconomic uncertainty, and certain of our operations in Ukraine remain suspended.
+We have suspended sales to our customers of Pepsi-Cola and certain of our other global beverage brands, our discretionary capital investments and advertising and promotional activities in Russia, which has negatively impacted and could continue to negatively impact our business.
 We continue to offer our other products in Russia.
-Our operations in Russia and Ukraine, respectively, accounted for 4% and 0.5% of our consolidated net revenue for the year ended December 25, 2021 and 3% and 0.4% of our consolidated net revenue for both the 12 weeks ended March 19, 2022 and the 12 weeks ended March 20, 2021.
-Our assets in Russia and Ukraine, respectively, were 5% and 0.3% of our consolidated assets as of December 25, 2021 and 4% and 0.1% of our consolidated assets as of March 19, 2022.

-The conflict has resulted and could continue to result in volatile commodity markets, supply chain disruptions, increased risk of cyber incidents or other disruptions to our information systems, reputational risks, heightened risks to employee safety, significant volatility of the Russian ruble, limitations on access to credit markets, including working capital facilities, increased operating costs (including fuel and other input costs), environmental, health and safety risks related to securing and maintaining facilities, additional sanctions and other regulations (including restrictions on the transfer of funds to and from Russia).
-The ongoing conflict could result in loss of assets or result in additional impairment charges.
-We cannot predict how and the extent to which the conflict will affect our customers, operations or business partners or our ability to achieve certain of our sustainability goals.
+The conflict has resulted and could continue to result in volatile commodity markets, supply chain disruptions, increased risk of cyber incidents or other disruptions to our information systems, reputational risks, heightened risks to employee safety, business disruptions (including labor shortages), significant volatility of the Russian ruble, limitations on access to credit markets and other corporate banking services, including working capital facilities, reduced availability and increased costs for transportation, energy, packaging, raw materials and other input costs, environmental, health and safety risks related to securing and maintaining facilities, additional sanctions, export controls and other legislation or regulations (including restrictions on the transfer of funds to and from Russia).
+The ongoing conflict could result in the temporary or permanent loss of assets or additional impairment charges.
+We cannot predict how and the extent to which the conflict will continue to affect our employees, customers, operations or business partners or our ability to achieve certain of our sustainability goals.
 The conflict has adversely affected and could continue to adversely affect demand for our products and our global business.
+See Notes 1 and 4 to our consolidated financial statements in our 2022 Form 10-K, for a discussion of the Russia-Ukraine conflict charges, including impairment charges.
+Also see Note 1 to our condensed consolidated financial statements in this Form 10-Q for charges taken as a result of the Russia-Ukraine conflict in the 12 weeks ended March 19, 2022.

-The extent of the impact of these tragic events on our business remains uncertain and will continue to depend on numerous evolving factors that we are not able to accurately predict, including the duration and scope of the conflict.
+The extent of the impact of these tragic events on our business remains uncertain and will continue to depend on numerous evolving factors that we are not able to accurately predict, including the duration and scope of the conflict, regional instability and ongoing and additional financial and economic sanctions, export controls and other legislation imposed by governments.
 We will continue to monitor and assess the situation as circumstances evolve and to identify actions to potentially mitigate any unfavorable impacts on our future results.